Meet the Grantee: Professor Youhong Tang

 Dr. Youhong Tang from Flinders University, Australia, participated in manifold activities at the Chair of his host, Prof. Dr. Holger Ruckdäschel (Department of Polymer Engineering) during his Short Term Grant at UBT.
 He was particularly impressed by the Master students and their involvement in industry-oriented projects, and finds that the connection with industry is less developed in Australia.

-Prof. Tang and Prof. Ruckdäschel
+Professor Tang and his Host Professor Ruckdäschel

 If you had to explain the research project of your Short Term Grant to the person you metin the elevator, how would you describe it?